Tramshy/pixel-art-addon-mod/README.md

 * Adjust the `Fac` value on the final `Add` node to control the opacity of the shine.
 A higher `Fac` value makes the shine more opaque.
 * Use the `Shine Reflection` node to tweak the shine’s color, rotation, scale, and screen position.
 These values often require tuning per object.
 To fine-tune further, try disconnecting the `Shine Scale` and/or `Shine Rotation` inputs.

+A stylized smoke, anime-like particle system has been added.
+Three new buttons allow you to add the particle system, or add its separate peices (emitter and particle object).

 ### Advanced Use
 #### Reflections
 To get reflections to work with this add-on, you will need to use `Light Probe Planes`.
 Based on testing in Blender 4.1, no other method produces accurate reflections with pixel materials.